nalwayv/MyLeetCode/README.md

 - 1550\.
 Three Consecutive Odds
 - 1672\.
 Richest Customer Wealth
 - 1684\.
 Count the Number of Consistent Strings
+- 1721\.
+Swapping Nodes in a Linked List
 - 1732\.
 Find the Highest Altitude
 - 1768\.
 Merge Strings Alternately
 - 1894\.
 Find the Student that Will Replace the Chalk